 For Delta, the next step is connecting travel data to social data.
 “The traveler bound for a new location, in this scenario, would then receive details about whether contacts in their social-media milieu have been to that destination before,” the report states.
 That would open the door to personalized travel tips and recommendations.

-On the hotel side, Hilton’s
+On the hotel side, Hilton’s social

-that might arise at one of its properties.
+arise at one of its properties.

 Marriott executives indicated that the release of its check-in app last August has freed up staff to provide higher-level service.